 Despite what CFO Hardy Lister says, Bob Besserer claims he has been at Falcons Landing longer than any employee.
 In the fall of 1995, during the community's construction, its Founders met for dinner one night at River Bend Country Club in Great Falls, VA.
 They were so impressed with their meal they asked to speak to the Chef.
 They soon made Chef Bob an offer he couldn't refuse: to be the first Executive Chef in a brand new, busy kitchen.
 The Founders envisioned a 4-star dining program and Bob did not disappoint.
 His passion for quality ingredients and innovative menus keep dining at the top of the resident's list of favorite things about Falcons Landing.
 Bob became Dining Services Director after just two years.
 Falcons Landing has six dining rooms and our kitchen averages 550 meals a day for residents and, during the week, lunch for an additional 100 staff members.
 Bob is a native Canadian who moved to the U.S. in 1979 and brought his love of hockey with him.
 An avid Capitals fan (or as his wife says, a "hockey freak"), Bob also loves camping, golf and cooking at home for his friends and family.

-Donna Cassani and her Resident Services team take enormous pride in providing impeccable service to the residents of Falcons Landing, from planning events and activities to ensuring their safety and security.
+Donna Cassani and her Community Life team take enormous pride in providing impeccable service to the residents of Falcons Landing, from planning events and activities to ensuring their safety and security.
 "It's Our Pleasure" is their motto, and that theme resonates in all areas of the department: Recreation, Fitness & Wellness, Security & Front Desk, Transportation, Beauty & Barber Salon and Resident Counselor Services.
 Donna's dedication to excellence is evident in her commitment to continually improve the delivery of services and amenities at Falcons Landing.
-She is a George Mason University alum with a Master’s degree in Health Systems Management/Senior Living Administration and is a Certified Aging Services Professional.
-You have probably spotted Donna on her daily power-walk in Potomac Falls where she lives with her husband and their daughter, Caroline.
-When they are not on the lacrosse field cheering for Caroline’s high school field hockey and lacrosse teams, Donna and her family love to explore the many award-winning wineries in the breathtaking Virginia countryside.
+Originally from Erie, PA, Donna received a Bachelor’s degree in Communications from Mercyhurst University.
+Before joining Falcons Landing in 2005, Donna enjoyed careers at a large trade association and an educational foundation in Washington, DC.
+In 2009 Donna went back to school and earned her Master’s degree in Health Systems Management/Senior Living Administration from George Mason University and later became a Certified Aging Services Professional (CASP) through the University of North Texas.
+Donna and her husband live in Great Falls, Virginia and have three children – two grown sons living in Florida and a daughter studying Pre-Med at Virginia Tech.
+In her free time, Donna enjoys taking long walks, cooking, gardening, watching documentaries and exploring the Virginia countryside (especially Blacksburg…Go Hokies!).

-Fred F. Simpson joined Falcons Landing as the Director of Human Resources (HRD) in August 2006.
-A career professional in the field of Human Resources for the over 15 years, Fred has held senior level positions in the healthcare, hospitality and retail industries.
-He is a dedicated, passionate Human Resources professional and an active member of the Society for Human Resource Management since 2001.
-As the HRD for Falcons Landing, Fred is responsible for the hiring, training development, benefits, workers compensation, general legal matters and policy review and development for our community's more than 350 employees.
-Fred is a native New Yorker with a passion for New York sports; Yankees, Giants and Knicks oh my!!
-He is a devoted husband to wife Lisa, and a doting father to their daughter, Hailey.
-Fred has a passion for food, enjoying the preparation but ecstatic when it's time to eat.
-He and his colleagues can often be found discussing (debating?) their favorite topics: Food and Sports.
+Fred F. Simpson joined Falcons Landing as the Director of Human Resources in August 2006.
+A career professional in the field of Human Resources for over twenty years.
+Fred has held senior level positions in the healthcare, hospitality and retail industries.
+He is a dedicated and passionate Human Resources professional and has been an active member of the Society of Human Resources Management since 2001.
+As the Director of Human Resources at Falcons Landing, Fred is responsible for recruitment, employee training and professional development, health & wellness benefits, workers compensation, labor compliance, policy development & review and general legal matters pertaining to employment and labor.
+Fred is a native New Yorker with a passion for sports, entertainment, and food.
+Fred is a devoted husband and father.

 Our Board is responsible for Falcons Landing's strategic planning, financial affairs, property and program development and oversight of operations and management.
 Board members at Falcons Landing consist of future community residents, committed to making our community an exceptional place to live.